SamuelK152/Project03/README.md

   - As someone who no longer needs to contact someone,
   - I want to delete a contact from my list,
   - So I can keep a clean record.

+## Ideas for Future Improvement

+1. Include the ability to reorder TODOs
+2. Add the option to include a due date for TODOs
+3. Link TODOs with contacts for collaborative task tracking.

+---